-High expectations, money woes, and other holiday hazards can spell trouble for anyone, but especially those prone to depression.
+Holiday depression may seem incongruous but it is a reality for many.
+The combination of high expectations, money woes, and other holiday hazards can spell trouble for anyone, but especially those prone to depression.
 The South African Depression and Anxiety Group (SADAG), one of SACAP’s fieldwork placement organisations, estimates that around 20% of South Africans are affected by holiday depression.

-The South African Depression and Anxiety Group has counsellors on duty seven days a week from 8am to 8pm – Christmas, Boxing and New Years Day included.
-A call to 011 262 6396 or their toll-free suicide line 0800 12 13 14 offers a friendly, compassionate ear, support and advice during this time of year.
+The South African Depression and Anxiety Group (SADAG) has counsellors on duty seven days a week from 8am to 8pm call 011 234 4837.
+Or use the 24hr Helpline 0800 456 789.
+For a suicide emergency call 0800 567 567 or 0800 12 13 14.

 Interested in learning more about counselling?
 SACAP offers a range of courses, including part-time and full-time as well as distance learning options.
 For more information, enquire now.